emmawalshdev/The-Book-bar/README.md

   - This template incorporates the Book bar website styling and includes a link to the homepage.

 ### Features Left to Implement
-The following are features were not included in this release.
-These may be developed in the future:
+The following are features which were not included in this release.
+Once adequate time and a developed skillset are available, these points will be revisted.

 * Email authentication for account registration
-  - implement email authentication for users who are registering an account.
+  - Implement email authentication for users who are registering an account.
 This would be a requirement.

 * Admin role creation
-  - Create an 'administrator' role, which would give special permissions to users in this category.
+  - Create an 'administrator' role, which could be applied to several user accounts.
+  - The role would grant users special permissions.
   - Currently there can be only one 'Admin' user, this is the account with the username of 'admin'.
 Unfortunately, this solution is not scaleable.

 * Search bar filters & sort by
   - Attempted to implemented this at the beginning of the project.
-The plan was to include a fiter for 'category' and a 'sort by' function.
-After several days, I decided to move on with the project and to come back to it once my knowledge is more advance.
+The plan was to include a fiter for 'category' and a 'sort by' function for results.
+After several days, I decided to move forward with the project and to leave this feature as a 'nice to have'.
+Unfortunately there was not enough time to revisit the task.

-* Add verification on image, icon and 'Buy now' url:
+* Add instant verification on book image, genre icon and 'Buy now' URL upload:
-  - With the current set up, no instant verification is available on working links, images or icons before form submittion.
-This is true across the add and edit genre and book pages.
+  - With the current set up, no instant verification is available.
+The user does not know that the link entered is working until the template page has rendered.
+  - With instant verification, the user would recieve feedback before they submit a form.
-  - This would ensure that no errors are made upon upload & would reduce website maintaince work load of the administrator.
+  - This would would reduce the workload for content moderation and improve the user experience.

 ----------------------------

 ## Technologies Used
 ### Database

-* [MongoDB Atlas](https://www.mongodb.com/) - Used as the primary database for storing and retrieving the information in the website
+* [MongoDB Atlas](https://www.mongodb.com/) - Used as the primary database for storing and retrieving the information in the website.

 ### Languages